- Are There Consequences to Cancelling a Life Insurance Policy?

-In a poor economy, where jobs are scarce and pennies are pinched, it might be tempting to cancel your life insurance policy in order to use that money towards an immediate expenses.
+In unstable economic times when jobs are scarce and pennies are pinched, it might be tempting to cancel your life insurance policy in order to use that money towards immediate expenses.

 While this may help family cash flow in the short-term, it could have dire consequences for your family in the long run, especially if the insured has developed health problems and cannot obtain life insurance coverage again at affordable rates.

 People choose to cancel their life insurance policies for a variety of reasons, many of which are money-motivated: a change in financial situation (loss of job, reduction of salary or hours, additional expenses) or familial situation.
 Some even get rid of their policy under the assumption that nothing will happen to them – a serious roll of the dice, indeed.

 Regardless of the situation, it is highly advised to consider all the consequences and alternatives before canceling one’s life insurance policy.
 If you have financial dependents, any outstanding debts or future family expenses (i.e., mortgage or college tuition), you should not cancel a life insurance policy until you have first thought through all of the consequences.